 Once access to the collector substation site has been provided, site grading and preparation would follow.
 Approximately 3 acres would be cleared and graded to enable adequate mobility for construction equipment and activities.
 Site grading would require the use of bulldozers and scrapers to cut and fill native soil to the proposed pad elevation.
 Additional equipment, including backhoes and drill rigs, would be used to excavate foundations, and concrete mixed at the temporary concrete batch plant would be used to build the foundation/substation pad.
 Structural footings and underground utilities, along with electrical conduit and grounding grid, would be installed, followed by aboveground structures and equipment.
 Construction would continue with installation of the various concrete footers and foundations needed for the circuit breakers, control houses, and main transformer that would be installed in the collector substation area.
 A grounding mat, installed and then covered in gravel, would be the final ground surface of the collector substation.
-Steel structures, various electrical equipment, and fencing around the collector substation would then be installed.
-A chain-link fence would be constructed around the new collector substation for security and to restrict wildlife and unauthorized persons from entering.
+Steel structures, various electrical equipment, the two 10,000-gallon water tanks dedicated for firefighting purposes, and fencing around the new collector substation for security and to restrict wildlife and unauthorized persons from entering.